legend-exp/remage/docs/manual/geometry.md

 `.*_cu_.*` under the UID 1.
 In this case the UIDs will **not** be incremented for multiple matches.

+This alone might produce unexpected output, when
+<project:../rmg-commands.md#rmgoutputntupleusevolumename> is enabled.
+To solve
+the problem, a sixth argument (`ntuple_name`) can be used to set the name of the resulting ntuple.
+The same fifth and sixth arguments must be used for all detectors that share a uid.
+In this case, the specified name will be used as the table name in the output file, instead of the volume name.

 Last but not least, detectors can be imported from a GDML file that includes metadata, using the
 <project:../rmg-commands.md#rmggeometryregisterdetectorsfromgdml> command.